sdsc/spack/README.md

 Supercomputer Center (SDSC).
-All of the definitions, conventions, policies and procedures outlined within the guide are intended to help build, maintain, and deploy custom Spack instances on the HPC systems they run and manage in collaboration with the HPC Systems Group at SDSC.
+All of the definitions, conventions, policies and procedures outlined within the guide are intended to help build, maintain, and deploy custom Spack instances on the HPC systems they run and manage on behalf of end users in collaboration with the HPC Systems Group at SDSC.

 ## Table of Contents